-Ask someone to mention a golfer and you'll get either 1) Tiger Woods (because he has dark skin), 2) Jack Nicklaus (unless people confuse him with Jack Nicholson), 3) Arnold Palmer (probably the oldest golfer anyone can remember), 4) Lee Trevino (because he was in some commercials for salsa dip), or Happy Gilmore (who isn't even real).
+Ask someone to mention a golfer and you'll get either 1) Tiger Woods (because he has dark skin), 2) Jack Nicklaus (unless people confuse him with Jack Nicholson), 3) Arnold Palmer (probably the oldest golfer anyone can remember and only for his cocktail), 4) Lee Trevino (because he was in some commercials for salsa dip), or Happy Gilmore (who isn't even real).
 Somebody might mention Fuzzy Zoeller just because he had a funny name.

 If someone didn't know anything about basketball, they'd assume it's a one-on-one sport with all matches being between Michael Jordan and Shaquille O'Neil.
 Kareem Abdul-Jabbar might be referenced as well, due to his acting roles in films like "Airplane".
 Yao Ming has been popping up recently, and on very old works references may be made to Pistol Pete.
 If any other basketball player appears, expect it to be a contemporary with a licensing contract.